 Blake Lensing is a comedian and writer from Little Rock, Arkansas.
-His love for comedy dates back to elementary school, when he would wake up at 5 a.m. to watch reruns of A&E's stand-up series An Evening at the Improv.
-Now he travels the country harvesting his own comedy from those early seeds of inspiration.
+His love for comedy dates back to elementary school, when he would wake up at 5 a.m. to watch reruns of A&E's stand-up series An Evening at the Improv before catching the bus.
+Now he travels the country harvesting comedy from those early seeds of inspiration.